juansamdphd/JuanSA-website/content/post/2020_dry_skill_guide.md

 ### Computational Thinking for Problem Solving (Coursera)

-So you've learned why programming languages are so important and useful for our daily life, and I bet (or hope) there is fire in you instructing you to pick one of the over 250 programming languages available and master it.
+So you've learned why programming languages are so important and useful for our daily life, and I bet (or hope) there's a fire in you instructing you to pick one of the over 250 programming languages and master it.

 <div style="width:100%;height:0;padding-bottom:43%;position:relative;"><iframe src="https://giphy.com/embed/3ohuAxV0DfcLTxVh6w" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/starwars-star-wars-episode-2-3ohuAxV0DfcLTxVh6w">via GIPHY</a></p>

-But before going forward diving into your preferred programming language, why not get a sense of how to think computationally?
-If you are a scientist, you've been doing something similar for a while now, but with [this course](https://www.coursera.org/learn/computational-thinking-problem-solving#syllabus) you will learn how to apply systematic approaches to problems using a computer.
+But before going forward to fully dive into your preferred programming language, why not get a sense of how to think computationally?
+If you are a scientist, you've been doing something similar for a while now, but with [this course](https://www.coursera.org/learn/computational-thinking-problem-solving#syllabus) you will learn how to adapt such systematic approaches to solving problems with a computer.

 Computational thinking is an important skill and something I wish I had learned formally earlier in my life.
 I hope this course helps you kicking in this new gear in your brain.
 If you enjoy this course and its content, then make sure to check [this wonderful book](https://algorithmstoliveby.com/) by Brian Christian and Tom Griffiths, "Algorithms to Live By: The Computer Science of Human Decisions".